Skip to main content

 • Stay Alert: Don’t drive or ride distracted.
 Text messages or scrolling can wait.
 And don’t ride with headphones or earbuds on (it’s distracting and illegal!).

-Ready to maneuver the intersection of Paint Branch Drive and Regents Drive?
-Let’s go through some practice scenarios.
+Ready to navigate the new Alumni Drive Bike Lane?
+Let's go through some practice scenarios.

 1. Turning into lots along Paint Branch Drive requires drivers to turn across the bike lane.
 Drivers MUST look carefully in both directions to check for micromobility riders before making the turn.
 Micromobility riders should also stay alert and watch for turning cars that are crossing the bike lane.
 Drivers should never drive in the bike lane, or use it as a turn lane.